Kevin Quattrin, EdD

 Chapter 7: Sequences and Numerical Series

-7.1: Intro to Sequences
+7.1: Intro to Sequences and series

 Explanation